 The Fralin Student Docents

-This year we celebrate the 30th anniversary of The Fralin Student Docents, one of the oldest volunteer university student docent programs in the country.
+The Fralin Student Docents are one of the oldest volunteer university student docent programs in the country.
 Our Student Docents facilitate close-looking with original works of art, gain vital experience as museum educators, and serve the community by leading tours for thousands of area school children every year.

 The Student Docents are an official UVA student organization operating under the supervision of The Fralin’s education department.
 Interested students are encouraged to apply by the spring of their second year in order to have at least one full year as an active docent after completing the training course.
 Rising fourth years will only be accepted to the program if they are planning to stay on for graduate study.
-Applications are reviewed by the docent coordinator and a committee of student docents.
+Applications are reviewed by the Manager of Docent & Teacher Programs and a committee of student docents.